TYGACIL- tigecycline injection, powder, lyophilized, for solution

 |44/46 (95.7)||39/44 (88.6)|

-To further evaluate the treatment effect of tigecycline, a post-hoc analysis was conducted in CABP patients with a higher risk of mortality, for whom the treatment effect of antibiotics is supported by historical evidence.
+To further evaluate the treatment effect of tigecycline, a post-hoc analysis was conducted in CABP patients with a higher risk of mortality, for whom the treatment effect of antibacterial drugs is supported by historical evidence.
 The higher-risk group included CABP patients from the two studies with any of the following factors:

 The results of this analysis are shown in Table 10.
 Age ≥50 was the most common risk factor in the higher-risk group.